-The deputy chief medical officer has said that the problems around protective equipment have been ’completely resolved’, so that hospitals and ’other workers in the care system’ will receive adequate supplies.
+The deputy chief medical officer has said that the problems around PPE have been ’completely resolved’, so that hospitals and ’other workers in the care system’ will receive adequate supplies.

 Dr Jenny Harries told the daily coronavirus briefing that ’the country has a perfectly adequate supply of personal protective equipment (PPE) at the moment’.